English Hawthorn

 Habitat and Origin

-English Hawthorn is native to West Asia, Europe, and Northern Africa, where it was used to create hedgerows to contain livestock.
+English hawthorn is native to West Asia, Europe, and Northern Africa, where it was used to create hedgerows to contain livestock.
 It was introduced in the 1800s to Oregon and southern Washington, where it began spreading across North America.

-English Hawthorn grows in lowland areas in many soil types but grows best in moist soil or areas with high precipitation.
-Mature plants are drought and somewhat shade tolerant.
-English Hawthorn is found in woodlands, pastures, riparian areas, grasslands, and meadows.
+English hawthorn grows in lowland areas in many soil types but grows best in moist soil or areas with high precipitation.
+Mature plants are drought and somewhat shade-tolerant.
+English hawthorn is found in woodlands, pastures, riparian areas, grasslands, and meadows.
 It thrives best in deeper soils.

 Ecological: